AnuragChaudhari9/Rock-Paper-Scissor_Game/README.md

 # Rock-Paper-Scissor_Game
 My first Python Project.
-A well-known game of rock paper scissors against the machine.
+A well-known game of Rock-Paper-Scissors against the machine.